primitivefinance/arbiter/README.md

 `arbiter bind` wraps `forge` with some convenience features that will generate all your bindings to src/biindings as a rust module.
 [Foundry](https://github.com/foundry-rs/foundry) power-users are welcome to use `forge` directly.

+### Optional Arguments

+You can run `arbiter init -o` followed by any optional arguments.
+Currently the only optional argument is `no-git` that will be sure to remove the `.git` directory from the template upon initialization.

 ## Documentation

 To see the documentation for Arbiter, after cloning the repo, you can run: